Unidata/netcdf-fortran/docs/netcdf-f77.md

 find out the names, types, shapes, and the number of attributes assigned to each variable.

-Once the number of attributes for a variable is known, successive calls to NF\_INQ\_ATTNAME return the name for each attribute given the netCDF ID, variable ID, and attribute number.
+Once the number of attributes for a variable is known,ccessive calls to NF\_INQ\_ATTNAME return the name for each attribute given the netCDF ID, variable ID, and attribute number.
 Armed with the attribute name, a call to NF\_INQ\_ATT returns its type and length.
 Given the type and